-For more information on the Global Health Delivery Project, watch this short video featuring Rebecca Weintraub explaining the importance of this work and the role that Abundance has played in its success.
+For more information on the the Better Evidence Project — formerly known as the Global Health Delivery Project — please watch this short video featuring Rebecca Weintraub explaining the importance of this work and the role that Abundance has played in its success.

 Rebecca Weintraub, MD, is the Executive Director of the Global Health Delivery Project and an Associate Physician and a member of the Hospitalist Service at Brigham and Women‚Äôs Hospital, as well as being an Instructor in Medicine at Harvard Medical School.
 Rebecca’s previous work promoted access to care for HIV positive mothers and their children in Zimbabwe and India.
 She continues to serve as a technical advisor to Ashoka.
 Fifteen years ago, she launched Jumpstart, which brings college students and community volunteers together with preschool children for year long, individualized tutoring and mentoring and is now an AmeriCorps program serving over 80 communities and 15, 000 preschoolers a year.
 Jumpstart has scaled up by an average of nearly 30 percent, making it one of America’s fastest growing nonprofit organizations.
 Rebecca’s current research interests include developing new strategies to design and scale health systems.
 Dr. Weintraub graduated from Yale University, Stanford Medical School and completed her medical training at Brigham and Women‚ Äôs Hospital.